neicnordic/neic-sda/docs/connection.md

 | files.inbox     | For inbox file operations                  |
 | files.verified  | For files ready to request accessionID     |

-Note that we do not need at the moment a queue to store the completed message, nor the errors, as we forward them to `CentralEGA`.
+Note that currently there is no necessity for a queue to store completed messages or errors, as they are promptly forwarded to `CentralEGA`.

 ![RabbitMQ setup](./static/CEGA-LEGA.png)